rtortora/pg-migrations/README.md

 Note that any string can follow after or before the datetime, so you are free to name your files anything.

+## Tidying Up

+Once you've got a lot of migrations, it can be kind of annoying to have a folder with a thousand migrations in it.
+This library supports any number of subfolders in the migrations folder, so you can organize them however you like.
+The names of the subfolders don't matter, it always uses the filename's timestamp to order the resulting migrations.

+Additionally, if you run:

+    yarn migrate tidy

+Then it will move all migrations in the root migration folder into subfolders based on the year and month of their timestamp.

 ## Operating Migrations

 To see the status of all migrations, run: